NullBore

 Pro plan feature — bring your own domain for tunnel URLs.

-Custom domains let you use your own domain instead of *.tunnel.nullbore.com.
+Custom domains let you use your own domain instead of *.yourname.nullbore.com.
+You set up one wildcard CNAME, and all your named tunnels work under it automatically.

 Setup